What We Offer

 Travel advice – see relevant webpage.

-Although we try to maintain a register of patients who need annual checks so we can prompt them to make an appointment, we also recognise that we cannot take away from patients responsibility for their own health.
+Although we try to maintain a register of patients who need annual checks and then prompt them to make an appointment, we also cannot take away from patients their responsibility for their own healthcare.